+Section: Students

-Section: Pupils Date Created: October, 2011 Date Edited: October, 2011
+Date Created: October, 2011 Date Edited: October, 2018

-The Board of Education recognizes that a pupil's abuse of harmful substances seriously impedes that pupil's education and threatens the welfare of the entire school community.
+The Board of Education recognizes that a student's abuse of harmful substances seriously impedes a student's education and threatens the welfare of the entire school community.
 The Board is committed to the prevention of substance abuse and the rehabilitation of substance abusers by educational means, but will take additional necessary and appropriate steps to protect the school community from harm and from exposure to harmful substances.

-In keeping with its commitment to protect all pupils and the school community from the harm of alcohol use, the Board of Education authorizes the use of a passive breath alcohol sensor device (PBASD) in certain circumstances.
-A PBASD enables school district staff to check an approximate alcohol level quickly and efficiently without requiring the pupil's active participation.
+In keeping with its commitment to protect all students and the school community from the harm of alcohol use, the Board of Education authorizes the use of a passive breath alcohol sensor device (PBASD) in certain circumstances.
+A PBASD enables school district staff to check an approximate alcohol level quickly and efficiently without requiring the student's active participation.
 A PBASD may be used in certain circumstances as defined in this Policy and as determined by the Building Principal or designee or the staff member(s) in charge of a school related or school sponsored event or activity.

-The purpose for using a PBASD is to protect pupils who may be under the influence of alcohol, other pupils, staff, and community members attending such events and to deter the use of alcohol by pupils.
+The purpose for using a PBASD is to protect students who may be under the influence of alcohol, other students, staff, and community members attending such events and to deter the use of alcohol by pupils.

-The Board authorizes PBASD screening before, during, and after school activities/events including, but not limited to: dances, athletic events, proms, class trips, drama productions, graduation ceremonies, or school assemblies when the Building Principal or designee has reason to believe the use of alcohol by pupils may be present.
-When it is determined a PBASD will be used, every pupil or pupil participating in such event will be screened.
+The Board authorizes PBASD screening before, during, and after school activities/events including, but not limited to: dances, athletic events, proms, class trips, drama productions, graduation ceremonies, or school assemblies when the Principal or designee has reason to believe the use of alcohol by students may be present a PBASD will be used, a random number sequence will be selected by the Principal or designee to the event to determine which students in line for entrance will be screened.
+For example, if the number selected every fifth student in line for entrance into the activity/event shall be screened.
+In the alternative the Principal or designee may determine to screen every student in line for entrance into the activity /event.